 *If skipping the browning is the difference between making pot roast and not making pot roast, then go ahead and simplify.
 But try it with the browning step if you can; I think you'll see why I take the extra time.

 *Make ahead version: If you're in a hurry in the morning, but don't want to lose the flavor of the browning steps, you can do them the night before.
 Do steps 1 and 2, then refrigerate the pork and vegetables overnight.
 In the morning, take them out of the refrigerator, transfer them to the slow cooker, and continue with step 3.

 *If your slow cooker has a removable ceramic insert, do NOT use it to store the ingredients in the refrigerator.
 Why?
 Because a refrigerated insert will take forever to heat up, and even worse, the insert may crack from the sudden increase in temperature when you turn the heat on.

-*Southwestern version: Replace the rub ingredients (coriander, garlic powder, lemon peel) with 2 tsp chili powder, and add a can of diced green peppers and (optional, if you like heat) 1 tbsp chipotle puree with the tomatoes.
+*Southwestern version: Replace the rub ingredients (coriander, garlic powder, lemon peel) with 2 teaspoon chili powder, and add a can of diced green peppers and (optional, if you like heat) 1 tablespoon chipotle puree with the tomatoes.